 But: the asset value not protected by an exemption is available to pay the claims of creditors, as far as that value goes.
 For most unsecured creditors, all they get from the debtor is their pro rata share of the non exempt property of the estate.
 Any unpaid balance is discharged.

-So when the bits of the law my client got right about how the California homestead works are expanded and seen as a whole, any bankruptcy discharge was unlikely to result in paying less to his creditors, because his house represented far more value than the debts, dischargeable and non dischargeable, that he owed.
+So when the bits of the law my client got right about how the California homestead works are expanded and seen as a whole, any bankruptcy discharge was unlikely to result in paying less to his creditors.
+His house represented far more value than the debts, dischargeable and non dischargeable, that he owed.

 Likely, in either Chapter 7 or Chapter 13, his creditors would get 100% of their claims.
 In my view, any amount he might save in reducing the interest accruing on those claims to the bankruptcy interest rate would be eaten up by the legal fees to file the case, and the credit hit he would incur.